-As you search, you build up points, or swag dollars, and when you have enough of them they can be redeemed for gift cards or even cash to a PayPal account.
+As you search, you build up points, or swag dollars, and when you have enough of them they can be redeemed for gift cards or even cash to your PayPal account.

-Again, probably not enough to make a fortune, but a useful sideline income.
+Again, probably not enough to make a fortune, but definitely a useful sideline income.

 4. Evaluate Search Engines